 The concepts/themes and resource discussed and created are inclusive and will ensure that placements can be made available to all students studying these T level routes.
 A natural progression may be that the resource created can expand into wider sports business settings across the country.

-The key outcome resource, (competency, KSB framework, guidance document) from this study can be shared with the quality teams and key curriculum stakeholders to ensure that best practice is shared and all proposals meet the requirements of the T level qualification and Employer partners, thus ensuring high quality placement opportunities being sourced with football employers.
+The key outcome resource, (competency, KSB framework, guidance document) from this study can be shared with the quality teams and key curriculum stakeholders to ensure that best practice is shared, and all proposals meet the requirements of the T level qualification and Employer partners, thus ensuring high quality placement opportunities being sourced with football employers.

 We have found that at this initial stage further conversations will be required based on specific business need, however early indicators suggest that it is indeed feasible to host industry placements for digital and business learners in the football sector, subject to having the right modelling (this may mean hub placements at larger employers/County FA’s that support a network of smaller employers/clubs).
-Our employer stakeholder partners have signed off the resource document ascertaining that it is feasible for these types of placement and have made suggestions for the engagement of industry placements that could provide reciprocal benefit across the sector.
+Our employer stakeholder partners have signed off the resource document ascertaining that it is feasible for these types of placements and have made suggestions for the engagement of industry placements that could provide reciprocal benefit across the sector.

 Placements will be trialled from next AY21/22 and ongoing review and findings will help shape continuous quality improvements for us as providers and our employer partners, with the long-term view will be of this resource being shared nationally to football settings across the country.